-Our Midrange Hunter deck list guide outlines the best deck for Kobolds and Catacombs.
-This Midrange Hunter guide also contains Mulligan advice, strategy tips, card combos and synergies.
+Our Midrange Hunter deck list guide features the best deck list for Season 46 (January 2018).
+Our Midrange Hunter guide also contains Mulligan advice, card combos and strategy tips.

 Midrange Hunter is a deck that's been popular in Hearthstone since time immemorial.
 It has the power to take a controlling position against more aggressive opponents, yet can quickly switch to a more aggressive stance of its own when you need to finish a game against slower opponents who threaten to starve you of cards.
 Suffice to say, a broad understanding of the state of the current metagame will go a long way when it comes to winning more games with this archetype.

 In the next of our Kobolds and Catacombs deck guides, we'll walk you through the basics of playing the very latest version of Midrange Hunter, provide you with some general strategy advice, and also give you some pointers on how to Mulligan correctly in an uncertain meta Finally, we run through all of the most important card combos that exist in this version.

 Midrange Hunter has undergone some pretty drastic surgery since the Christmas break, so please make sure you update your in-game deck list to the latest version highlighted here.
 The archetype is struggling to make a big impact on the long-term Kobolds meta, but we guarantee you've never played a version of the deck quite like this one...

 Here's the most popular version of Midrange Hunter that's being played in the Kobolds meta.
 There are quite a few changs for this update, so make sure you brush up on the combos towards the bottom of the page.

 |2 x Crackling Razormaw||2 x Southsea Deckhand|

 |1 x Tundra Rhino||2 x Spiteful Summoner|

 |2 x Call of the Wild||2 x Corridor Creeper|